What Is a Malunion Fracture?

-When you have had a bone fracture, your bone might be broken into parts.
+When you have a bone fracture, your bone may get broken down into parts.
 The broken bones are realigned to allow healing.
-However, bones have the ability of self-healing.
-With the help of various surgical procedures, the bony ends are realigned in a position.
+However, bones have self-healing ability.
+However, surgical procedures, help in the proper realignment of the bony ends in the natural position.

-A malunion fracture happens when the space between the displaced bony ends is filled with new bone growth.
-As a result, the bone may become shorter, twisted, rotated, or bent irregularly.
+Malunion fracture symptoms: A malunion fracture happens when the space between the displaced bony ends is filled with new bone growth.
+The bone may become shorter, twisted, rotated, or bent irregularly.
 More than one of these malformations can occur in malunion fractures.
 Malunions commonly happen in the area of the tibia bone (shin bone) and the forearm.

 Can a Malunion get fixed?

 Yes, most of the malunion fractures are treatable.
-Often the treatment depends on the severity of the deformity and how the injury occurred.
+Often the treatment depends on the severity of the deformity and the type of injury.
 If a malunion causes disfigurement, then surgery is required to correct it.
 Fixing the broken bone’s alignment is essential if the deformity creates excess stress on a joint attached to that bone.

 Not all malunions require surgery.
 Surgery or treatment is an option in some cases of malunion fractures if there are no functional disabilities from the injury.
 However, if the malunion fracture causes functional problems, then surgical intervention may be necessary to fix it and return to your healthy lifestyle.